Azure/onboarding-guidance/SQLDB/create-server-and-import-database.md

 * Create an Azure SQL DB logical Server
 * Import a database into Azure SLQ DB from a backpac file

+## Pre-Requisites

+* To complete this module you will need to:
+    * Download the reference dataabase [WorldWide-Importers-Standard.bacpac](https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Standard.bacpac)